simp/simp-doc/docs/user_guide/Logstash.rst

 The provided SIMP modules for Logstash, Elasticsearch, and Kibana have been built with connection security in mind.
-Overriding these settings could adversely effect the security of the logging infrastructure.
+Overriding these settings could adversely affect the security of the logging infrastructure.
 The following list describes the security features in place with the default SIMP module settings: